List of Michael Schenker band members: 1986–1993: McAuley Schenker Group

-After disbanding the Michael Schenker Group in 1984, the eponymous guitarist claimed that he wanted "to experience a partnership ... someone to make decisions with", instead of a band centred solely around himself.
-In April 1986, he found this partner in former Grand Prix vocalist Robin McAuley, with whom he formed a new group.
-The pair recruited bassist Rocky Newton, drummer Bodo Schopf and keyboardist and rhythm guitarist Mitch Perry to record the group's debut album Perfect Timing, which was released the following year.
+After Michael Schenker Group entered a hiatus in 1984, the eponymous guitarist claimed that he wanted "to experience a partnership ... someone to make decisions with", instead of a band centred solely around himself.
+In April 1986, he found a vocalist in former Grand Prix vocalist Robin McAuley, with whom he formed a new band.
+The pair recruited bassist Rocky Newton, drummer Bodo Schopf and rhythm guitarist/keyboardist Mitch Perry to record the group's debut album Perfect Timing, which was released the following year.
 Steve Mann preceded Perry on keyboards and rhythm guitar in the lineup, but left in mid-1987.
-During the recording of their debut album, Schenker renamed the band the McAuley Schenker Group, a decision with which McAuley disagreed on the basis of the original group's existing recognition.
+During the recording of their debut album, Schenker renamed the band the McAuley Schenker Group, a decision with which McAuley disagreed on, due to the original group's existing recognition.
 Perry remained for the Perfect Timing touring cycle into 1988.

-Mann returned to the McAuley Schenker Group after the Perfect Timing tour, and the band released their sophomore album Save Yourself in 1989.
-The group took a break in 1990 as Schenker toured and recorded with supergroup Contraband, before returning in 1991 with M.S.G. featuring bassist Jeff Pilson, drummer James Kottak and keyboardist Jesse Harms.
+Mann returned to the McAuley Schenker Group after the Perfect Timing tour, and the band released their next album Save Yourself in 1989.
+The group took a break in 1990 as Schenker toured and recorded with supergroup Contraband, before returning in 1991 with M.S.G., featuring bassist Jeff Pilson, drummer James Kottak and keyboardist Jesse Harms.
 McAuley and Schenker remained the only official members of the group, however, and completed an acoustic tour in promotion of the release between November 1991 and March 1992.
 The tour featured rhythm guitarist Spencer Sercombe.
-The duo released Nightmare: The Acoustic M.S.G. and "Unplugged" Live in 1992, but by early the next year had disbanded as Schenker left the band, his record label and his management.
+The duo released Nightmare: The Acoustic M.S.G. and "Unplugged" Live in 1992, but by early 1993, the band had disbanded as Schenker left the band, his record label and his management.